For Emergencies Call 9-1-1

-Please tune in the emergency broadcast station of your radio for information and updates rather than to call the police or fire departments.
+Please tune in to the emergency broadcast station on your radio, for information and updates, rather than calling the police or fire departments.
 DO NOT CALL radio stations for updates; the less the phone lines are used, the more service there will be for emergency help.
 In some instances, the dial tone will be eliminated from residential phones and phones that are not on "essential service".
 In these instances, ALL PAY PHONES will be operable, with a dial tone.

 There is no way to tell, in advance, if the 9-1-1 screens in the dispatch center will be functioning correctly in a major emergency, so be prepared to give the dispatcher all information.
 During a disaster, Southern California Edison usually goes out of service.
 DO NOT call the police department to find out when the power will go back on.